 How To Create Accessible Videos?

-Below is a six-step process on helping viewers who are deaf and hard of hearing watch video without any problems.
+Below is a six-step process for helping viewers who are deaf and hard of hearing watch videos without any problems.

 1. Create accessible video content